evrythng/evrythng-c-library/README.md

 In order to compile the library and run tests you should:

-1. have the following software installed:
+Have the following software installed:
 * Standart GCC toolchain
 * make
 * CMake